Achievable logoAchievable logo

 Additional information

-1. Box for Kaposi sarcoma versus Bartonella henselae: Kaposi’s sarcoma is a malignant proliferation of endothelial cells associated with HHV 8 virus.
-Bacillary angiomatosis is an infective, vasoproliferative disorder caused by Bartonella henselae.
-Both conditions are seen in immunocompromised and HIV positive patients.
-They both present as purple to red colored, raised nodules or plaques affecting the skin and internal organs.
-They can be distinguished by histopathology.
-Bacilli will be seen only in bacillary angiomatosis while spindle cells will be seen in Kaposi’s sarcoma.
+1. Box for Kaposi sarcoma versus Bartonella henselae: Kaposi sarcoma is a malignant proliferation of endothelial cells associated with HHV 8 virus.
+Bacillary angiomatosis is an infectious, vasoproliferative disorder caused by Bartonella henselae.
+Both conditions are seen in immunocompromised and HIV-positive patients.
+Both can present as purple-to-red, raised nodules or plaques involving the skin and internal organs.
+You can distinguish them by histopathology: bacilli are seen only in bacillary angiomatosis, while spindle cells are seen in Kaposi sarcoma.

-2. Cardiac Silhouette On an antero-posterior (AP) or postero-anterior (PA) view of the chest, the borders of the heart have common landmarks:
+2. Cardiac silhouette On an antero-posterior (AP) or postero-anterior (PA) chest radiograph, the borders of the heart have common landmarks:

-1. Right Border: Formed by the right atrium which is in between the SVC and IVC
+1. Right border: Formed by the right atrium, which lies between the SVC and IVC.

-2. Left Border: Formed by the left ventricle & portion of the left auricle
+2. Left border: Formed by the left ventricle and a portion of the left auricle.

-3. Anterior Surface or Sternocostal Surface: Mainly the right ventricle (not seen on AP view)
+3. Anterior surface (sternocostal surface): Mainly the right ventricle (not seen on AP view).

-4. Inferior Border: Combination of the right & left ventricles
+4. Inferior border: Formed by a combination of the right and left ventricles.

-The aortic knob should be visualized in the normal chest radiograph around the level of T3 to T4 or just lateral to the carina.
-In patients with aortic aneurysm, this can be the area contributing to the “widened mediastinum”.
+On a normal chest radiograph, the aortic knob should be visible around the level of T3 to T4, just lateral to the carina.
+In patients with an aortic aneurysm, this region may contribute to a “widened mediastinum.”

-4. Costocardiac & Costophrenic Angles: The costocardiac angles (as well as the costophrenic angles) should be fairly sharp and well defined if the patient does not have significant effusions or pulmonary edema.
-If they are blunted or lost, you should be concerned for the presence of fluid in the lung or a mass obstructing the view.
-Additional imaging with a chest CT may sometimes be warranted if the etiology is not clear from the patient’s presentation.
+4. Costocardiac & costophrenic angles: The costocardiac angles (as well as the costophrenic angles) should be sharp and well defined when there are no significant effusions or pulmonary edema.
+If these angles are blunted or obscured, consider fluid in the lung or a mass obstructing the view.
+If the cause isn’t clear from the patient’s presentation, additional imaging with a chest CT may sometimes be warranted.